 Reading is one of life’s most delightful pleasures that opens the window to culture, knowledge and independence.
 It accelerates both cerebral and emotional development.
 It makes you smarter; enhances analytical skills; expands vocabulary; and hones writing skills and memory.
+Read more about 7 ways to inculcate the love of reading in your child.
 There is evidence that reading not only leads to reading and educational attainment, but also amplifies general knowledge, social skills and community participation.
 A survey by Booktrust, UK’s largest reading charity, says people who read books are significantly more likely to be happy and content with their life.

 Inculcating a reading habit from a tender age ensures a continued habit of reading during adulthood.
 However, children today are far from being avid readers, being too busy with television, phones and social media.
 A parent can play a huge role in shaping a child’s reading habit.

 Here are a few simple ways, with consistency as the underlying mantra:

 Reading doesn’t have to be a boring task.
 Choose from a range of interactive and pop-up books.
 Add drama to the way you narrate a story in order to retain your children’s interest in the story.
 Get creative and set up a reading tent or a mini library in your children’s room to encourage reading.

 “Snowhite and the seven dwarfs” is a great story but reading doesn’t have to be restricted to traditional stories.
 Children may learn to enjoy reading non-fiction books, including encyclopaedias, as well as newspapers aimed at children.
 Comic books also are a great way to stimulate their interest in reading.